 Trainings for small business owners and the allocation of microloans in Ibadan, Nigeria

 A good and detailed preparation pays off.
-Immediately after approval of the project funds, the project work was started on site in April 2015.
+Immediately after approval of the project funds, the project work on site started in April 2015.

-The project has since been executed two different series of training on maternal / child health and on small business entrepreneurship according to plan (such as the most recent training on September 17th, 2020).
+The project has since been executed trainings on maternal / child health and on small business entrepreneurship according to plan (such as the most recent training on September 17th, 2020).

-The project participants are trained in four groups of 20 persons by medical specialists of the “Oyo State Ministry of Health” or the “Adeoyo State Hospital”.
-It will be explained both concrete basics for pregnant women (nutrition, risk factors, birth preparation, etc.) as well as the general meaning of family planning.
+The participants of the maternal and child health trainings are educated by medical specialists, e.g. of the “Oyo State Ministry of Health” or the “Adeoyo State Hospital”.
+It will be explained both concrete basic knowledge for pregnant women (nutrition, risk factors, birth preparation, etc.) as well as the general meaning of family planning.
 Topics such as vaccinations, malaria prevention and the treatment of childhood diseases are also on the agenda.
 The seminar has also been visited by representatives of local media, both radio and print media.
 A recent press article gives a good summary.

 The seminars on small business entrepreneurship are held by lecturers from the local microfinance company “SeedVest” in conjunction with the local Rotarians.
 Here is a focus on practical tips, such as the correct management of a bank account and the separation of private and business resources.
 The second part deals with more general topics such as innovation and risk in business.